 TT) queries the security state and access permissions of a memory

 and access permissions of a memory location for an unprivileged access to that

 Test Target Alternate Domain (

-memory location for a Non-secure access to that location.
-These instructions are only
+permissions of a memory location for a Non-secure access to that location.
+These

 When executed in the Secure state the result of this instruction is extended to return the Secure Attribution Unit (SAU) and Implementation Defined Attribution Unit (IDAU) configurations at the specific address.

 For each memory region defined by the SAU and IDAU, there is an associated region number that is generated by the SAU or by the IDAU.
 This region number is used by software to determine if a contiguous range of memory shares common security attributes.

 returns the security attributes and region number, and the MPU region number, from an